 The individual research laboratories are well equipped, apart from the availability of major equipment in central facilities of the Department, sister Departments in the School, and also at Central Instrumentation Lab of the University.
-The Faculty from the Department of Plant Sciences have the track record of consciously publishing in journals of repute like Nature, Plant Physiology, Trends in Plant Sciences, Plant Cell, Plant Cell and Environment, Molecular Breeding, Genes and Development, TAG, MGG, Phytopathology, Molecular Plant Microbe Interactions, Plant Molecualr Biology, Plant Cell Physiology, BBRC, Molecular Genetics and Genomics, International Journal of Systematic and Evolutionary Microbiology, Phytochemistry, Nature Scientific Reports., etc.
+The Faculty from the Department of Plant Sciences have the track record of consciously publishing in journals of repute like Nature, Plant Physiology, Trends in Plant Sciences, Plant Cell, Plant Cell and Environment, Molecular Breeding, Genes and Development, TAG, MGG, Phytopathology, Molecular Plant Microbe Interactions, Plant Molecular Biology, Plant Cell Physiology, BBRC, BiochimBiophysActa, Planta, Journal of Ethnopharmacology, Journal of Plant Physiology, PhysiologiaPlantarum, DNA Research, Current Microbiology, Plant Molecular Biology Reporter, Current Science, J. Proteome Research, Functional and Integrative Genomics, J. BiomolStructDyn, Molecular BioSystems, J. Physical Chemistry, Molecular Genetics and Journal of Systematic and Genomics.
+International Evolutionary Microbiology, Phytochemistry, In Vitro Cellular and Developmental Biology - Plant, Scientific Reports, Frontiers in Plant Sciences, Journal of Biological Chemistry, Bio resource Technology, etc.

 1. M.Sc.
 Plant Biology & Biotechnology: The course is a four semester programme that is evaluated based on credit system.
-A total of 11 core courses, four elective courses, three practical courses and a project have to be completed successfully by the students in the four semesters.
+A total of 11 core courses, 4 elective courses, 3 practical courses and a project have to be completed successfully by the students in the four semesters.